susansli/pokedex_application/README.md

 Simply boot up pokedex_application_launcher.exe!
 Do not delete the icon or background files please.

-I've also included the working Python file in the .zip directory.
+I've also included the working Python file in the python_file directory.

 ### APIs Used